-When a faculty member cannot continue to carry out essential assigned duties in a satisfactory manner because of medically related disabilities, he/she shall normally apply for long-term salary continuation under OSU-Oklahoma City's disability program (see separate Disability Policy).
+When a faculty member cannot continue to carry out essential assigned duties in a satisfactory manner because of medically related disabilities, they shall normally apply for long-term salary continuation under OSU-Oklahoma City's disability program (see separate Disability Policy).
 If a medically disabled faculty member is not eligible for long-term disability benefits or refuses to act or does not act after being requested in writing to apply for long-term salary continuation under OSU-Oklahoma City's disability program, termination for apparent medical reasons may be recommended.

 Termination for apparent medical reasons must be based on convincing evidence that the faculty member cannot reasonably be trusted to complete essential assigned duties in a satisfactory manner.
-Formal recommendations of termination for medical reasons shall be initiated by the department and/or division head or other senior supervisory academic administrators only after receiving appropriate faculty counsel.
+Formal recommendations of termination for medical reasons shall be initiated by the department head and/or dean or other senior supervisory academic administrators only after receiving appropriate faculty counsel.
 A termination for apparent medical reasons shall normally be recommended only after there has been appropriate consultation with available medical experts and after the faculty member concerned, or someone representing the faculty member if identified and properly authorized to act for the faculty member, has been informed of the basis for the proposed action and has been afforded an opportunity to present the faculty member's position and to respond to the assertions and the evidence.
-If the faculty member or authorized representative so requests, the evidence will be reviewed by a Termination Hearing Committee (see Section 1.14 and Appendix C, General Termination Procedures) before a recommendation for termination is made by the President to the Board of Regents.
-Provided the Board finds such recommendation is based upon sufficient evidence, ordinarily to be disclosed in executive session, the recommendation may be approved by the Board in open session and authorization given to the administration to execute the termination.
+If the faculty member or authorized representative so requests, the evidence will be reviewed by a Termination Hearing Committee (see Section 1.14 and Appendix C, General Termination Procedures) before a recommendation for termination is based upon sufficient evidence, ordinarily to be disclosed in executive session, the recommendation may be approved by the Board in open session and authorization given to the administration to execute the termination.